What age and weight do you have to be to donate blood?

 - Anti-HTLV-I/II – HTLV-I and HTLV-II Antibodies

-- Anti–T. cruzi – T. cruzi Antibodies – The agent that causes Chagas Disease (Tested only on LifeSouth
+- Anti–T. cruzi – T. cruzi Antibodies – The agent that causes Chagas Disease.
+(Tested only on LifeSouth first-time donors)

 - HCV HIV-1 +2 NAT – A Nucleic Acid Test (NAT) that detects the RNA of the Hepatitis C virus and the HIV-1 virus